02A

 MAY PREHISTORY THUNDER FORWARD.

 We have the DNA,the technology and the leading experts in the field.
-Next, we will have the Woolly Mammoth.
+Next, we will have the woolly mammoth.
 Alive again.

 Colossal Project 001